Firestone's Scramble for Land and Power in Liberia

 Firestone secured a 99-year lease from the government of Liberia, having pitched Firestone Plantation Company as a source of development opportunity for the citizens of Liberia.
 The country, founded by American abolitionists and slaveholders who saw it as a means of reducing racial strife, had long and complicated ties to the US.
 Firestone would rely on the support of the African American community, which early on championed the benefits that Firestone promised for African-Americans and Liberians alike.
 The plantation economy that Firestone established in Liberia would do little to deliver on those promises.
 Instead, it left the country vulnerable to civil war and then to a terrifying epidemic when the Ebola virus emerged in its capital in 2014.

-In The World That Firestone Built: Capitalism, American Empire, and the Forgotten Promise of Liberia, Gregg Mitman looks deeply into the history of Liberia and the role of Firestone and other foreign interests, to bring the tragic story to light.
+In Empire of Rubber: Firestone’s Scramble for Land and Power in Liberia, Gregg Mitman looks deeply into the history of Liberia and the role of Firestone and other foreign interests, to bring the tragic story to light.
 The profits that Firestone reaped came at enormous cost and the company stood by as the seeds were sown for a devastating war and, eventually, an epidemic that needlessly took countless lives, and stigmatized a country and its people.